chialab/dna/README.md

 ### Properties, async render, slots... and more!

-DNA comes with a lot of features in a very small (< 5kb gzipped) package.
-You can use `<slot>` elements like in Shadow DOM contexts, render `Promise`s results, observe properties changes and delegate events.
+DNA comes with a lot of features in a very small (~ 5kb gzipped) package.
+You can use `<slot>` elements like in Shadow DOM contexts, render async results, observe properties changes and delegate events.

 ## Get the library